-When playing soccer, baseball, softball, or basketball, your child is stressing his legs more since he is running faster and engaging in more strenuous activities.
+Children who are involved in sorts are stressing their feet and legs at a whole different level, since they are running faster and engaging in more strenuous activities.
 I have had several cases of children having knee pain and leg pain after playing soccer.
 However, these issues tend to diminish or fully disappear when using Superfeet insoles.
 I will dig a little bit deeper in how these insoles will help children who play sports as well.

 Do you know what the heel counter of the shoe is?
-Take a look at the picture below where I show a picture of what the heel counter of the shoe is and how to tell if it is firm and supportive.
+Take a look at the image below for clarification.
 Every time you press on that part of the shoe, it should feel as substantial and firm as possible.

-Below you can see a picture of the shoe with a flabby heel counter.
-A heel counter that is too soft will make your kids’ feet collapse and start pronating.
-When I squeeze that part of the shoe, the heel counter feels soft and it bends easily.
-STOP getting those type of shoes for your child!
+Below you can see a picture of a shoe style with a heel counter that is too soft.
+Do you notice how when I press on that part of the shoe, the heel counter bends easily?

-Superfeet insoles are important in realigning your child’s body posture as well as strengthening the muscles, from the leg to the back of the shoulders.
+Superfeet insoles are important in realigning your child’s body posture as well as strengthening the muscles.
 They reduce or eliminate common foot pain, arch pain, heel pain & plantar fasciitis.
-They also might be a short-term solution to your child foot problems if early intervention is provided.
+They also might be a short-term solution to your child’s foot problems if early intervention is provided.
 Keep in mind that in some cases children might need insoles for prolonged periods of time.

-Superfeet insoles are affordable (since children’s feet are constantly growing) and offer professional-grade orthotic support, performance and comfort for anyone who wants their footwear to fit and feel better.
+Superfeet insoles are affordable (since children’s feet are constantly growing) and offer professional-grade orthotic support, performance and comfort.

 One of the greatest advantages of these insoles is that they fit the contour of the foot the best and are the most durable ones I have found on the market.
 They are easy to fit and the rewards of wearing them are tenfold.

 The green Superfeet will provide your child with maximum support, stability, balance and shock absorption.
-Better for children or adults who have medium arches and suffer from back pain, plantar fasciitis, arch pain, knee pain.
-I would recommend using this kind of insole with walking/running shoes, work shoes or hiking boots.
+The green ones are better for children who have medium arches and suffer from arch, heel and knee pain.

-The blue Superfeet will work better for children or adults who have low to medium arches that cannot tolerate maximum support.
+The blue Superfeet will work better for children who have low to medium arches that cannot tolerate maximum support.
 The arch shape accommodates most foot types while the moderately deep heel cup provides control and comfort.
 This style will fit in lower volume or tight fitting shoes, that is the main reason why they work so well with sport shoes such as cleats.

 It is worth mentioning that I have fitted children in these insoles that had a hard time playing soccer due to the pain they were experiencing on their feet and legs.
-After trying the Superfeet insoles, the pain wasn’t an issue anymore Both of these insoles might have to be trimmed to fit in the shoes.
+After trying the blue Superfeet insoles, the pain wasn’t an issue anymore.

 Superfeet insoles, indeed, can be life changing, like well-fitted shoes.
 Take a look at the chart below which furthers explain the benefits of each Superfeet insole:

-How Can I Make Sure I Get The Right Size? – Get It Right!
+How to Make Sure the Superfeet Insoles are Fitted Properly? – Get It Right!

-1-The first thing you need to do is remove the shoe insole from your kids’ shoes if there is one.
+1- The first thing you need to do is remove the original shoe insole from your kids’ shoes.

-2-Turn both the manufacturer insole and the Superfeet insole face down.
-Place the manufacturer insole on top of the Superfeet:
+2- Turn both the original insole and the Superfeet insole face down.
+Place the original insole on top of the Superfeet insole:

 a) line up both the backs of the heel and